 5.)
 Start Volunteering

-Volunteering is a great way to spend your time in retirement and to meet new people.
+Volunteering is a great way to spend your time in retirement and to meet new people in retirement.
 Often when you’re volunteering, you commit yourself to a task or specific hours a week.
 So before you start with volunteering, you must ask yourself if you want to do that.

 The best thing about volunteering is that you can help other people.
 Sometimes you help people that are in need of help, but often also just to have a fun time with people that are more lonely in life.
 So, you’re not only helping yourself reaching more fulfillment, but also help other people feeling happier.
 It goes both ways, which is the thing I love most about volunteering.